Saket6198/Chat-Sprint/README.md

 ## Getting Started

-First, add your OpenAI API key to `.env.local` file:
+First, add your AI API key to `.env.local` file and modifying the app/api/route.ts file appropriately:

 Then, run the development server: